 2012 - 150th Birth Anniversary of Motilal Nehru | Commemorative Coin

-The 3rd commemorative coin for the year 2012 was released on occasion of 150th Birth Anniversary Motilal Nehru.
+The 3rd commemorative coin of 2012 was released to mark the 150th Birth Anniversary Motilal Nehru.

 Release Function: